sivakumar-kailasam/cli-guides/content/addons.md

 Since the Ember community has so many addons, one of the best ways to learn more advanced addon development is to study existing addons.
 If we get stuck or need to see some examples in action, [Ember Observer's code search](https://www.emberobserver.com/code-search) can be very helpful.

+Although an addon looks and feels a lot like an Ember app, it is important to work in small steps and validate that each piece is working before writing more code.
+Developers who are very comfortable with Ember apps might otherwise make a lot of changes and walk into some common pitfalls that can be hard to debug in unison.

 ### Generating the addon

 Use the ember-cli to create the file structure for the addon.
 Run this command in a fresh directory, not inside an existing Ember app: